Ken Daneyko

 Kenneth Stephen Daneyko (born April 17, 1964) is a Canadian former professional ice hockey defenceman.
 He played his entire career with the New Jersey Devils of the National Hockey League (NHL), winning three Stanley Cup championships with the team.
 He has been nicknamed "Mr. Devil" by Devils fans, as he currently holds both the franchise record for games played as a Devil with 1,283 games and in penalty minutes with 2,516.
 Daneyko now provides colour analysis alongside Don La Greca during broadcasts of Devils games on MSG Sportsnet.

 Early years

 Daneyko was born on April 17, 1964, in Windsor, Ontario, and spent his first seven years there.
 He was the youngest of four children born into their immigrant family.
-His father immigrated from Germany and his mother immigrated from Ukraine.
+His parents immigrated from Ukraine.
 His family moved from Windsor to Edmonton, Alberta when he was seven years old.
 In Edmonton, he grew up alongside future NHLer Mark Messier, who, despite being four years older than him, he described as "very influential" on his career.